 - Top 10 Hotels in Downtown Vancouver

-Travel tip: Keep in mind that hotels and accommodations near the Parade route may fill up quickly, so if you want to stay close by, book early!
-Also, St. Patrick's Day often happens during Metro Vancouver's Spring Break, which means more expensive hotels / accommodations / air travel; basically, if Spring Break includes St. Patrick's Day (March 17), then you will have to pay peak-season travel costs.
-Of course, there are always ways to save money on any trip to Vancouver!
+Hotels and accommodations near the Parade route may fill up quickly, so if you want to stay close by, book early.
+St. Patrick's Day often happens during Metro Vancouver's Spring Break, which means more expensive hotels / accommodations / air travel; basically, if Spring Break includes St. Patrick's Day (March 17), then you will have to pay peak-season travel costs.
+Of course, there are always ways to save money on any trip to Vancouver.